-There is no waste in nature!
-In nature, one creature’s waste is another’s food.
-At New Belgium, we like this concept.
-So we work hard to divert, reuse or eliminate waste whenever we can.
-In 2011, we diverted 99.8% of our waste from the landfill!
+In 2013, we diverted 99.9% of our waste from the landfill.
 However, there is still more to do.
 We are constantly looking at ways to close loops and, more importantly, to eliminate waste generated in the first place.
-These practices help to minimize eco-system damage from resource extraction and aid in preserving our ecosystems for future generations.
+After all, there is no waste in nature!
+In natural ecosystems, one creature’s waste is another’s food, and we really like this concept.
+We're working hard to divert, reuse or eliminate waste whenever we can.
+These practices help to minimize ecosystem damage from resource extraction and aid in preserving our ecosystems for future generations.

 In years past, New Belgium’s waste diversion efforts primarily centered around collecting waste data with the goal of establishing a reliable baseline for our waste diversion rate.
 The creation of this baseline has helped to form realistic and measurable waste diversion goals to guide future efforts.
 Here are some highlighted successes we celebrated in 2011: